cozy/cozy-stack/docs/konnectors-workflow.md

 Accounts are manipulated through the `/data/` API.

+#### Decryption

+The decryption of the credentials is reserved to requests coming from konnectors and services.
+For services, it is only available on `/data/io.cozy.acconts/:account-id` with an additional `include=credentials` parameter.

 #### Aggregator accounts

 Some konnectors are based on an aggregator service.
 An aggregator is declared